Trump and Netanyahu diverge on Iran war’s future in tense phone call

 And despite Netanyahu’s pressure to return to active combat, Trump, for now, has continued to push for a diplomatic agreement, claiming Wednesday that things with Iran are “right on the borderline” and that it’s worth giving diplomacy a few more days if it saves lives.

-Iran’s Foreign Ministry spokesperson said Wednesday that Tehran and Washington have continued to exchange messages through Pakistan.
+Iran’s Foreign Ministry spokesperson said Wednesday that Tehran and Washington have continued to exchange messages through Pakistan, according to the state-affiliated Nour News outlet.

+“Based on Iran’s initial 14-point text, messages have been exchanged on several occasions, and we have received the American side’s viewpoints and are currently reviewing them,” spokesman Esmaeil Baqaei said.

+Pakistan’s army chief Asim Munir will travel to Tehran on Thursday as part of ongoing mediation efforts between the US and Iran, according to Iran’s ISNA news agency.

 And Trump has repeatedly indicated that military action remains an option.